shymeg/meg-sploits/README.md

 # **PATCHED**

-Mastery Overflow - allowed you to wrap around mastery points to negarive values causing insta 7 mastery level on all champions.
-Patched by riot
+Mastery Overflow - allowed you to wrap around mastery points to negative values causing insta 7 mastery level on all champions.
+Patched by Riot